Snehashish7/shop_easy/README.md

 Push to the branch (git push origin feature/your-feature) Create a pull request

-ShopEasy was created by Snehashish Ghosh as a project for [Course Name/Institution Name].
+ShopEasy was created by Snehashish Ghosh as a project.